PixelCode01/Echo-Weaver/README.md

 ## Scoring, Combos & Achievements
 - Defeat enemies to earn points.
 Bosses give extra points!
 - Destroying enemies quickly builds combos for bonus points and fills the Fever Meter.
-- Critical hits and powerups can boost your score even more.
+- Critical hits and power-ups can boost your score even more.
 - Unlock achievements for high combos, defeating bosses, and surviving longer!

 ## Tips